JLloren/machine_learning/README.md

 ===================

 The script developed accomplishes the objective required.
-You can find in the file run_analysis.R a description of the steps taken to get the final results which are included in the file tidydata.txt
+You can find in the file run_analysis.R a description of the steps taken to get the final results which are included in the file tidydata.txt.

+The file run_analysis.R was programmed usin R-STUDIO.

 First, the *.zip file was downloaded into the working directory, and was unzipped There are two folders containing train and test data